xuboyue1999/RGBT-Tracking/README.md

 **For detailed instructions on how to use the toolbox and for more information, please refer to the documentation available at [Lasher-toolkit](https://github.com/xuboyue1999/RGBT-Tracking/blob/main/LasHeR-toolkit/readme.md).
 It will provide comprehensive guidance on utilizing the toolbox and accessing additional details about its functionality.**

 #### 🏆conparision🏆
-Here are the metrics of existing trackers on the GTOT dataset:
+Here are the metrics of existing trackers on the LasHeR dataset:
 ![image](LasHeR_Toolkit/result.png)

 The sources of the trackers are indicated in the following table: